 Prior to joining Labaton Sucharow, Nicole practiced poverty law at MFY Legal Services.
 She also worked at Gaynor & Bass practicing general complex civil litigation, particularly representing the rights of freelance writers seeking copyright enforcement.

 Nicole is a member of the New York City Bar Association and the New York State Bar Association.
-Nicole also maintains a commitment to pro bono legal services by continuing to assist mentally ill clients in a variety of matters-from eviction proceedings to trust administration.
+Nicole also maintains a commitment to pro bono legal services.